pyta-uoft/pyta/python_ta/typecheck/README.md

 ### New Error Type
 - Edit TypeFail to include new attributes src_node, tnode1, tnode2
 - Edit _TNode to include new attributes ast_node, ctx_node
-- Change type annotation of _nodes to reflect its actual type, list of _TNodes, rather than a list of sets of _TNodes
 - Edit unify to:
   - Take as an argument the astroid node in which the unification is taking place
   - Return TypeFail with new attributes